Domincee/Summarizer/README.md

 # 📝 Summarize – Document Summarization Web App

-Summarize is a simple and powerful web app that allows users to upload `.docx` or `.doc` files and get concise summaries using state-of-the-art natural language processing.
+A simple Flask web application that allows users to upload .doc or .docx files, extract the text content, and generate a concise summary using a transformer-based model.

+🚀 Running the App Locally
+⚠️ This app runs locally and requires the server to be running on your machine.

 Built with:
 - ⚙️ Python + Flask